HB5 (2020) PARTICIPANTS

 Priscila has worked around the world at the intersection of technology, entrepreneurship and impact.
 After a decade in corporate tech, she ventured into social innovation, launching two startups in East Africa and Silicon Valley.
 As the Founder of 10X Impact – an innovation agency building the bridge between technology and the ecosystems that help people, communities and organisations thrive – she uses technologies to solve challenges in education, environment, social mobility and immigration.
 Priscila is a passionate advocate for the ethical use of technology and science, and speaks frequently on this topic on major stages, such as UNESCO HQ.

 Rachel is an infrastructure project management professional with a background in Civil Engineering.
 She strives to provide effective and collaborative project leadership and enjoys managing multidisciplinary teams of engineers, architects, environmental scientists and GIS specialists to achieve project objectives.
 Prior to her career in the private sector, Rachel was an engineering officer in the Australian Army where she led soldiers in extremely challenging environments, including on Operation in Afghanistan.
-Rachel has a deep passion for the outdoors and is often seen dragging her husband and two young boys on outdoor adventures.
+Rachel has a deep passion for the outdoors and is often seen dragging her two young boys on outdoor adventures.